sigreen-nokia/dino/README.md

             6.mysql (empty)
             7.postgres (empty)
             8.impala (empty)
-            9.kafka (empty)
+            9.kafka
             10.redis (empty)
             11.tracing (empty)
             12.networking and bonding
             13.bgp (empty)
-            14.Exit
+            14.MOP
+            15.HDFS
+            16.Exit

 	-------------------------------------------------
 	Deepfield Cluster Health
 	-------------------------------------------------

             1.salt-ping all nodes                      			#tests basic connectivity Master to each worker 2.soup status on all nodes      		       		#checks the status of the Deepfield processes 3.check disk space 						#show disk space available per partition for all nodes
-            4.memory hogs                                  #show the top processes consuming memory for all nodes 5.cpu hogs                                     #show the top processes consuming cpu for all nodes 6.show me the cpu details for each node        #cpu details 7.show me the cpu model for each node          #cpu model 8.get the cpu clock speeds for each node       #wondering why one node is busy.. perhaps you have a fan out and the clock was stepped
+            4.memory hogs 						#show the top processes consuming memory for all nodes 5.check the performance of dnsflowd on each worker 	        #100% indicated it is time to scale up 6.check the performance of classifyd on each worker 	#100% indicated it is time to scale up 7.check the performance of collectord on each worker 	#100% indicated it is time to scale up 8.check the performance of normd on each worker 	        #100% indicated it is time to scale up 9.cpu hogs 							#show the top processes consuming cpu for all nodes 10.show me the cpu details for each node 			#cpu details 11.show me the cpu model for each node 			#cpu model 12.get the cpu clock speeds for each node 			#wondering why one node is busy.. perhaps you have a fan out and the clock was stepped
-            9.Return
+            13.Whats taking up all my SWAP space 14.How much SWAP space do I have
+            15.flow                                                     #show router flow per DCU
+            16.Return

 	-------------------------------------------------
 	Deepfield Queries the customer is using most frequently (view optimization)